 Half step, Whole step, Whole step, Half step, Whole step, Whole step, Whole step

-Using this formula, and starting with the note B, let’s create the Locrian mode.
-First we need to move a half step from B, which brings us to C (B, C).
+Using this formula, and starting with note B, let’s create the Locrian mode.
+First, we need to move a half step from B, which brings us to C (B, C).
 Then, from there we need to move a whole step, which brings us to D (C, C#, D).

 The Locrian mode is the ideal scale to use when improvising over a C Major progression that focuses on the seventh scale degree of the scale, B. So for instance, if you are playing a progression that goes C, E, G, B, G, E, C, which is an outline of the C Major tonic seventh chord, you can use the Locrian mode to improvise over the seventh.

 In the end, the best way to familiarize yourself with the Locrian guitar mode is by practicing.
 Take some time from each practice session and dedicate it to working with the Locrian mode.
 Have fun, and good luck with your playing!

 Jamplay is the BEST online guitar lesson website that offers step-by-step videos in high definition.
 They cover EVERY genre of guitar styles and have exhaustive content for musicians of any skill level.

 Jamplay also showcases a continuously growing archive of video lessons that are updated weekly.
 In addition to that, they also offer detailed tutorials for members to learn popular songs with the help of precise, dynamic tabs and song visualizations.